ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Introduction

-We conducted extensive experiments in a tank environment, as well as simulations using the COMSOL platform, to evaluate the performance of ML-ARIS around 28\,kHz and 41\,kHz.
-The tests demonstrated that with the proposed matching circuit, the magnitude of the reflection coefficient at the target load remains below 0.15 as the water temperature ranges from 9\textdegree C to 22\textdegree C and the acoustic signal frequency varies between 27.5\,kHz and 28.5\,kHz at different water depths.
-Both the simulation and tank experiment results confirm that the stacked architecture with IQ modulation can effectively manipulate the amplitude and phase of reflected waves on a single reflection unit.
-Compared to multi-bit coding schemes, ML-ARIS with IQ modulation generates significantly lower side lobes in the reflected beam, enabling more devices to share the acoustic channel without causing interference issues.
+We conducted extensive experiments in a tank environment, as well as simulations using the COMSOL platform, to evaluate the performance of ML-ARIS at around 28\,kHz and 41\,kHz.
+The tests demonstrated that with the proposed matching circuit, the magnitude of the reflection coefficient at the target load remains below 0.15 as the water temperature ranges from 9$^\circ$C to 22$^\circ$C and the acoustic signal frequency varies between 27.5\,kHz and 28.5\,kHz at different water depths.
+Both the simulation and tank experiment results confirm that the stacked architecture with synthetic reflection effectively manipulates the amplitude and phase of reflected waves on a single reflection unit.
+Compared to multi-bit coding schemes, ML-ARIS with synthetic reflection generates significantly lower side lobes in the reflected beam, enabling more devices to share the acoustic channel without causing interference.
 In particular, our work makes three key contributions: \begin{adjustwidth}{-0.71cm}{0cm} \begin{description} \itemsep 0.07cm \item[a)] A multilayer structure-based ARIS is proposed for underwater acoustic communications.
-ML-AIRS enables IQ modulation on each reflector, allowing for creation of reflected signal with tailored amplitude and phase, enabling precise beam steering through advanced array processing. \item[b)] We introduce a specialized matching network to accommodate variations in the reflector's impedance caused by environmental changes.
-This ensures consistent impedance matching along the transmission line, crucial for accurate IQ modulation. \item[c)] Both tank experiments and COMSOL-based simulations are conducted to assess the feasibility of ML-ARIS.
+ML-ARIS enables synthetic reflection on each reflector, allowing for creation of reflected signal with tailored amplitude and phase, enabling precise beam steering through advanced array processing. \item[b)] We introduce a specialized matching network to accommodate variations in the reflector's impedance caused by environmental changes.
+This ensures consistent impedance matching along the transmission line, crucial for accurate synthetic reflection. \item[c)] Both tank experiments and COMSOL-based simulations are conducted to assess the feasibility of ML-ARIS.
 The results validate that the stacked architecture effectively controls the reflected wave, significantly boosting signal strength in targeted directions and minimizing interference. \end{description} \end{adjustwidth} The remainder of this paper is organized as follows: Section~\!\ref{sec:Related} presents the related work on RIS.
 Section~\!\ref{sec:Moti} motivates the structure of multilayered UA-RIS.
 The hardware design of ML-ARIS is detailed in Section~\!\ref{sec:Hardware}.
 Section~\!\ref{sec:MatCir} addresses strategies for enhancing the performance of the matching circuit.
 Finally, in Section~\!\ref{sec:PerEva}, we evaluate the performance of the proposed UA-RIS through simulation and experimental validation.
 Section~\!\ref{sec:Con} concludes our work.